soandsoSwEn/synop/README.md

 //If the validate method returns false, then the getErrors method will return an array of errors.
 //Otherwise, it returns false
 $report->getErrors() //false

+//Returns information about decoding errors in short form (error description only)
+$report->getErrorList() //false

 //Group YYGGiw
 //Get a type of weather station